brooklabteam/coding4conservation/preparation.md

 ### **Preparatory tutorials**

 After you have installed R and R studio on your computer, **<span style="color:red">please begin to work through the [four tutorials](tutorials/R_tutorials.zip) linked here.</span>** All of them are extensively annotated with directions.
 If you have any problems loading and/or the software, please let us know immediately.
 We expect you to be familiar with all material presented in these tutorials prior to the first meeting on June 13.

 If you are struggling with the installation and/or introductory tutorials, you can find additional instruction at [this helpful website](https://www.w3schools.com/r/r_intro.asp).
 Please review the material as needed.

-We will have an open day for
+We will hold open office hours on Friday, June 10 for anyone who is struggling with installation and/or programming.

 ---

 ### **Preparatory assignment**